 Many vector and raster data formats have been developed for storing geospatial data.
 With Mapping Toolbox™ you can read geodata files in general purpose formats (e.g., ESRI® shapefile, GeoTIFF, and SDTS DEM) that a variety of mapping and image processing applications also read and write.
-You can also read files that are in a variety of special formats designed to exchange specific sets or kinds of geodata (e.g., GSHHS, VMAP0, DEM, and DTED files).
+You can also read files that are in a variety of special formats designed to exchange specific sets or kinds of geodata (e.g., GSHHG, VMAP0, DEM, and DTED files).
 You can order, and in many cases, download such data over the Internet.

 Mapping Toolbox provides generalized sample data in the